Approximation in the Zygmund and H\"older classes on $\mathbb{R}^n$: Introduction

-for any multi-index $\alpha \in \naturals^n$ such that $|\alpha| \leq r.$ Such a set of functions is called a wavelet basis of regularity $r.$ For a detailed explanation on how to construct such bases see, for instance, \cite{ref:MeyerWaveletsOperators}.
+for any multi-index $\alpha \in \naturals_0^n$ such that $|\alpha| \leq r$ and for every $1 \leq l \leq 2^n-1.$ Such a set of functions is called a wavelet basis of regularity $r.$ For a detailed explanation on how to construct such bases see, for instance, \cite{ref:MeyerWaveletsOperators}.